mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Hadoop-Event-Recovery.md

   processing: s3://{{my-recovery-bucket/recovered}}
 ```

-You should then run EmrEtlRunner with the `--skip staging` option, since the data is already in the processing bucket.
+First, ensure that no other jobs are running - we don't want a conflict between our recovery job and our regular batch pipeline runs.
+Now, you can run EmrEtlRunner with the `--skip staging` option, since the data is already in the processing bucket.

 See [[Setting up EmrEtlRunner]] for more information.